quarkhopper/Jet-Fuel/README.md

 For one spark:
 >     inflate_mag = [inflation pressure] * PRESSURE_EFFECT_SCALE * [number of sparks in fireball] * pressureDistance_n * -1
 >     inflate_vector_v = lookDir_uv * vacuum_mag ^ 0.5
+### Spark fizzle frequency
+Denominator that determines the frequency at which a spark may fizzle per tick.
+A value of 1 will cause the spark to immediately fizzle (possibly before even splitting).
+A large number will cause the spark to never fizzle.
+#### Jet fizzle frequency
+Same as spark fizzle frequency but for bombs in jet mode.
 ### Spark spawns max
 When a spark splits, this is the upper limit of child sparks (spawns) that will be randomly generated.
 ### Spark spawns min